CPK Insurance

 Our Recommendation for New Hampshire

 For New Hampshire trucking businesses, I would start by confirming the liability limit your contracts require, then build the policy around the actual freight and routes you run.
 If you are a long-haul carrier, winter exposure and trailer use deserve special attention; if you are local, make sure your cargo and physical damage limits fit the loads you carry around Concord, Manchester, Nashua, Portsmouth, and the surrounding corridors.
 Ask for quotes from multiple carriers, because New Hampshire’s competitive market can produce different underwriting views even for similar fleets.
 Keep your vehicle list, driver records, and claims history accurate, and do not buy bobtail or non-trucking liability insurance unless your operating pattern truly creates those exposures.
-The strongest quote is usually the one that matches your freight contracts, your mileage, and your equipment, not just the lowest monthly number.
+The strongest quote is usually the one that matches your freight contracts, your mileage, and your equipment, not just the lowest monthly premium.

 FAQ